-Performance Measure 12.1 Farm Review and Continual

-Improvement: Standard users shall establish a management review system to examine findings and progress in implementing the Leading Harvest Standard, improve resource-use efficiency of agricultural production, make appropriate improvements in programs, and inform their employees of changes.
+Performance Measure 12.1 Farm Review and Continual Improvement: Standard users shall establish a management review system to examine findings and progress in implementing the Leading Harvest Australia Standard, improve resource-use efficiency of agricultural production, make appropriate improvements in programs, and inform their employees of changes.

-Indicator 12.1.1 Performance Review: A system to review commitments, programs, procedures and measures of progress; evaluate their effectiveness; and review progress toward achieving goals for employees, contractors, use of agricultural inputs, management of adverse and positive environmental impacts, and agricultural production, including greater resourceuse efficiency.
+Indicator 12.1.1 Performance Review: A system to review commitments, programs, procedures and measures of progress; evaluate their effectiveness; and review progress toward achieving goals for employees, contractors, use of agricultural inputs, management of adverse and positive environmental impacts, and agricultural production, including greater resource-use efficiency.

-Indicator 12.1.2 Monitoring Performance: A program for collecting, reviewing and reporting information to management regarding progress in achieving Leading Harvest Standard objectives and performance measures.
+Indicator 12.1.2 Monitoring Performance: A program for collecting, reviewing and reporting information to management regarding progress in achieving Leading Harvest Australia Standard objectives and performance measures.

-Indicator 12.1.3 Agricultural Innovation: A process for identifying and considering opportunities for achieving improved farming efficiency, deploying improved technologies, and using new markets for underutilized agricultural products, new crops and low-grade agricultural materials (e.g., bioenergy markets).
+Indicator 12.1.3 Agricultural Innovation: A process for identifying and considering opportunities for achieving improved farming efficiency, deploying improved technologies, and using new markets for underutilised agricultural products, new crops and low-grade agricultural materials (e.g., bioenergy markets).

-Indicator 12.1.4 Annual Review and Improvement: An annual review of progress by management and determination of changes and improvements necessary to continually improve agricultural efficiency and farm conformance to the Leading Harvest Standard.
+Indicator 12.1.4 Annual Review and Improvement: An annual review of progress by management and determination of changes and improvements necessary to continually improve agricultural efficiency and farm conformance to the Leading Harvest Australia Standard.

-Performance Measure 12.2 Support for Sustainable Agriculture: Standard users shall individually and/or through cooperative efforts support science-based agricultural research programs or partnerships or other efforts by associations to improve soil health, agricultural productivity and sustainable agriculture.
+Performance Measure 12.2 Support for Sustainable

+Agriculture: Standard users shall individually and/or through cooperative efforts support science-based agricultural research programs or partnerships or other efforts by associations to improve soil health, agricultural productivity and sustainable agriculture.

 Indicator 12.2.1 Support for Agricultural Research: Participation individually or collaboratively in agricultural research or other science-based programs that improve the knowledge and practice of sustainable agriculture.
-Examples could include, but are not limited to, test plots for seed or crop trials or new practices; citizen science projects; demonstration days; research or partnerships to address agricultural productivity, water quality, community issues or similar topics that broaden the understanding of the benefits and impacts of sustainable agriculture.
+Examples could include, but are not limited to, test plots for seed or crop trials or new practices; citizen science projects; demonstration days; research or partnerships to address agricultural productivity, Water quality, community issues or similar topics that broaden the understanding of the benefits and impacts of sustainable agriculture.

 Objective 13.
-Tenant-Operated Operations
+Lessee-Operated Operations

-To promote the use of regional agricultural best management practices on farmland leased by farmland tenants to broaden the practice of sustainable agriculture and to promote the efficient use of agricultural inputs and the management of adverse environmental impacts.
+To promote the use of agricultural best management practices on leased farmland to broaden the practice of sustainable agriculture and to promote the efficient use of agricultural inputs and the management of adverse environmental impacts.

-Performance Measure 13.1 Leased-Land Management: Standard users shall clearly define and implement strategies to ensure that farmland tenant activities adhere to the principles of sustainable agriculture.
+Performance Measure 13.1 Leased-Land Management:

+Standard users shall clearly define and implement strategies to ensure that lessee activities adhere to the principles of sustainable agriculture.

-Indicator 13.1.1 Leased-Land Program: A program to help ensure that farmland management complies with the regional agricultural best management practices and the Principles and Objectives of the Leading Harvest Standard as determined by a Standard user and farmland tenants.
+Indicator 13.1.1 Leased-Land Program: A program to help ensure that farmland management complies with the agricultural best management practices and the Principles and objectives of the Leading Harvest Australia Standard as determined by a standard user and lessee.

-Indicator 13.1.2 Farmland Tenant Agreements: Written agreements with farmland tenants demonstrating their commitment to applying agricultural practices consistent with regional agricultural best management practices.
+Indicator 13.1.2 Farmland Lease Agreements: Written agreements with lessees demonstrating their commitment to applying agricultural practices consistent with agricultural best management practices.

-Indicator 13.1.3 Communicating Leased-Land Objectives: A written statement clearly defining sustainable agriculture goals of the Standard user for leased farmland that is shared with farmland tenants and made available to appropriate stakeholders upon request.
+Indicator 13.1.3 Communicating Leased-Land Objectives: A written statement clearly defining sustainable agriculture goals of the standard user for leased farmland that is shared with lessees and made available to appropriate stakeholders upon request.

-Indicator 13.1.4 Farmland Tenant Social Responsibility Commitment: A written statement by farmland tenants demonstrating their commitment to operate safely and responsibly; provide a safe working environment; and comply with applicable federal, state and local laws, statutes, and regulations.
+Indicator 13.1.4 Lessee Social Responsibility Commitment: A written statement by Lessees demonstrating their commitment to operate safely and responsibly; provide a safe working environment; and comply with applicable Commonwealth, state and local laws, statutes, and regulations.